kubernetes/community/contributors/design-proposals/disk-accounting.md

 ###### Overlayfs / Aufs

-Docker creates a separate directory for the container’s writable layer which is then overlayed on top of read-only image layers.
+Docker creates a separate directory for the container's writable layer which is then overlayed on top of read-only image layers.

 Both the previously mentioned options of `du` and `Linux Quota` will work for this case as well.